Predestination and Human Responsibility

 The subject of God predestinating men and women to salvation and man’s role in salvation has almost always generated strong reactions.
 But regardless of one’s preferred wording, the issue is, “Did God select certain people for salvation and do we have the responsibility to believe in Jesus?”
 Did God choose some men and women to be saved?
 Do we have responsibility to believe?

-There are three major views regarding God’s role in the rescue of the souls of men and women and the freedom of men and women to respond to Jesus Christ.
+There are three major views regarding God’s role in the salvation of the souls of men and women in Jesus Christ.
 The first common view is that man chooses to believe in God on his own.
 The second common view is that God determined who would believe in Him before any human being was created.
 The third common view is that God in His foreknowledge knew who would believe and respond to Him if given the choice.
 Then He predestinated those men and women to believe and submit themselves to Jesus Christ.
 A fourth will be explored at the end.

 There are great tensions with the first three views.
-There is the tension of those who want to choose with the sovereignty of God.
+There is the tension of those who hold to God’s sovereignty in salvation.
 There are those who consider God to be unfair if He decides our destiny.
-Since God is the creator and we are His creation, our viewpoint is actually not only unimportant, it lacks a divine perspective.
+Since God is the creator and we are His creation, our viewpoint is actually not only unimportant; it lacks a divine perspective.
 God is not running a democracy where we can vote.
 Whatever God has decided and whatever God does is fair not just because He is God, but because He is holy and righteous.
 Unfortunately we are not.
 Our thoughts and motives are frequently evil.
 We are selfish and self-centered.
 Scripture teaches us that we are not really interested in God.
 If we are honest with ourselves, we will recognize that we are evil.
 Here is God’s view of us.

 God’s perspective is superior to ours in every way since He is God and we are His creation.
 Regardless of your final opinion or the conclusions of this study, the following passage is true,